Know That Parents Can Make a Difference

 Expand Reading Opportunities

-To help expand a child’s understanding of everyday life, reading can be pushed well beyond the written book.
+To help expand a child’s understanding of everyday life, reading can be pushed well beyond books alone.
 Everything from menus in a restaurant to words on road signs can be harnessed to expand a child’s vocabulary.

 Not only does it help children learn new words, it places them within a real-world context.
 In addition to learning a new word, they will be able to see an example of how it’s used.

 There are plenty of resources that can directly help to inflame a child’s imagination through reading.
 Take your child to the local library and let them pick out some books that attract their attention or take a good advantage of our school library.

 For older children allow them to take the lead in their chosen books.
 If they like books about vampires, let them read them, are they into sports?
 Well, let them choose some autobiographies from their heroes.
 Allow them to have magazine or newspaper subscriptions and encourage them to take an interest in the wider world.

 At NAIS Pudong, each and every teacher is firmly committed to the idea that in order to produce the next generation of world-class thinkers, we need to create interested and enthusiastic readers.
 From the moment students begin their journey with is at NAIS, we surround them with the written word in all its glory.